Summer Program Application & Digital Submission FAQ

 Is there a recommendation process for the 2017 Summer Program application?

 Yes.
 Students must acquire both a teacher and administrator recommendation for each applied art form (so, up to 4 recommendations if applying in 2 art forms).
-By providing contact information through Acceptd, your recommenders will respond to prompts within the application process.
+You will supply your teacher's and administrator's email address in the application.
+They will receive an email with an online recommendation form link.
+Recommendation requests will not be sent until an application is complete.

 Who can submit a recommendation on my behalf?